klauern/pr-pal/memory-bank/progress.md

 7. ✅ **Security Implementation** - Encrypted tokens, 0 Brakeman warnings
 8. ✅ **Comprehensive Documentation** - Complete setup and troubleshooting guide

+### LLM Chat Interactivity (2025-06)

+- The LLM chat interface now automatically sends user messages to the LLM and appends the LLM's response to the conversation in real time using Turbo Streams.
+This makes the chat fully interactive and closes the conversational loop for review discussions.
+This is a major milestone for conversational review in PR Pal.

 ## 🚧 In Progress

 - None (GitHub API integration completed successfully)